 As you will have gathered by now, the feel and meaning of the two films is totally different, despite sharing the basic plot device.
 The differences can be set out:

 So—in conclusion, these are radically different films.
 The comment I have sometimes seen that they are similar shows a failure to look beyond the basics of premise.
 (I am not commenting on the argument about whether that premise was taken properly or not.)
 Do they constitute a case of twin films?
 Formally, but not in a useful sense.
 (Interestingly, the Wikipedia list of twin films didn't contain them when I consulted it in March 2022.)
-It is understandable that the makers of 12:01 feel their idea was stolen, but I think they are mistaken.
+It is understandable that the makers of 12:01 feel their idea was stolen, but Groundhog Day is so different that it cannot be regarded as plagiarism, whatever the source of the premise.
 Also, although 12:01 is a good film, it isn't a great film, as Groundhog Day is.

 The energizing effect of this seems to be ongoing, as he doesn't need to be zapped again.
 Incidentally there is a slight resemblance here to the start of the 1985 SF film The Quiet Earth.
 [Return]